Comprehensive Guide to Index Management in Magento 2

 Yes, it can.

-Will your storefront perform well at that.
+Will your storefront perform well at that?

-We tested, it won’t.
+We tested, and it won’t.

 That’s why we decided to create a special indexer and added a setting to the backend named ‘Use Indexes for Better Performance’, which allows you to enable the process of indexation:

-How to create Magento 2 custom indexer?
+How to Create a Magento 2 Custom Indexer?

 For you to devise a custom indexer, complete the next steps.

-Step 1: Devise a configuration file
+Step 1: Create a configuration file

 Create a config file app/code/Amasty/Example/etc/indexer.xml first: